What Are Fapiao And Why Do They Matter?

 Complying with Fapiao Requirements

 The previous example might appear simple, but several things can happen to complicate compliance.
-For example, the party who receives the payment (i.e. the landlord) may not voluntarily provide the payer (i.e. the client) with the fapiao in a timely way or at all; ultimately, organisations should diligently follow up to ensure that fapiao is collected in a timely manner for tax reporting.
+For example, the party who receives the payment (i.e. the landlord) may not voluntarily provide the payer (i.e. the client) with the fapiao in a timely way or at all; ultimately, organizations should diligently follow up to ensure that fapiao is collected in a timely manner for tax reporting.

-Additional challenges that could impede the proper issuance and use of a fapiao include a landlord issuing the wrong type of fapiao (for example a “services” fapiao instead of a “rental” fapiao) or the client not properly tracking, filing, and processing the fapiaos, which could invite disputes.
+Additional challenges that could impede the proper issuance and use of a fapiao include a landlord issuing the wrong type of fapiao (for example a “services” fapiao instead of a “rental” fapiao) or the client not properly tracking, filing, and processing the fapiao, which could invite disputes.
 If these occur, it could result in the client’s finance department rejecting assignee expense claims, a denial of corporate deductions, or other tax liabilities.

 To protect themselves from these challenges, companies should understand implementation and measures regarding how to comply with fapiao requirements and understand best practices to mitigate any associated risks.
 A supplier must provide a fapiao that meets a number of criteria to be compliant.
 The fapiao would have to be: